- Understanding the curriculum

 Why do schools apply to deliver an SDBEC?

-SDBECs are written where the particular curriculum needs of Stage 5 or Stage 6 students cannot be met by Board Developed syllabuses or other types of Board Endorsed Courses (Content Endorsed Courses, Vocational Education and Training Content Endorsed Courses and TAFE-delivered HSC Courses).
+SDBECs are written where the particular curriculum needs of Stage 5 or Stage 6 students cannot be met by Board Developed syllabuses or other types of Board Endorsed Courses (Content Endorsed Courses and Vocational Education and Training (VET) courses).

 Can an SDBEC proposal cover any content?